 That isn’t what Irishmen ate.

-Do not fear, corned beef and cabbage cupcakes are coming soon.
+Do not fear, I made corned beef and cabbage cupcakes anyway.
 Actually, be very, very scared.